 I’ve since visited Nova Scotia, though not Sable Island.
 Everyone you speak to there knows about Sable, whereas only one person I’ve met in the UK has.
 He sailed on a tall ship from Halifax, and spent a whole day passing it.

 A day in the Nova Scotia records office found me many records, including a copy of “Homeland: Country Harbour” from which the FIG Tree News articles were taken.
 I found the baptism, marriages and burials for many Fentons and Hodgsons, including a newspaper report of Benjamin Fenton's marriage to Mary Ann Hodgson.
 Eliza's nephew James Hodgson was 14 when he was baptised, along with five younger siblings, on his first trip to Halifax in 1840.
 Imagine being in a building which could seat hundreds of people when the most you had ever seen in one place in your whole life was a few dozen!

 The impeccably-kept cemeteries around Country Harbour were full of Fentons.
 There is even a John Fenton Road.
 A half-hour walk from the main road took me to a cabin by the waterside, a recreation of one of the buildings built by the original settlers of 1783.
 Placards alongside explain the history.
 They also show a map of the area, with the original settlers’ names against each lot.
 I now know exactly where Jacob Fenton lived.

-Telling the story to an ex-nurse who ran a B&B near Antigonish on the north coast, she told us that she had worked with two Fentons, who came from Goshen about 12 miles from Country Harbour.
+Telling the story to a retired nurse who ran a B&B near Antigonish on the north coast, she told us that she had worked with two Fentons, who came from Goshen about 12 miles from Country Harbour.
 There are still descendants of Jacob Fenton of the King’s Carolina Rangers.

 Sable Island in Google Maps.

 Cabin by the waterside in Google Maps.

 Making History - Interview with Shiela Hirtle (MP3 format)